SuboptimalEng/cpp-tutorials/027-size_t-vec-size-minus-one/README.md

 ## Titles

-- The One C++ "Junior Mistake" Seniors Still Make
+- Stop Writing vec.size() - 1 in C++ Loops
-- This C++ Loop Looks Correct… But It’s Broken
+- This C++ Code Looks Correct… But It’s Broken

+- This C++ Code Works...
+Until the Vector is Empty
+- The Hidden Danger of v.size() in C++
+- In C++, 0 - 1 is 18 Quintillion
 - Most C++ Developers Get This Loop Wrong
-- How 0 - 1 Became 18 Quintillion: The C++ Underflow Trap
-- Stop Writing v.size() - 1 in C++ Loops

 - Why is vec.size() - 1 Undefined Behavior in C++?
-- The Hidden Danger of v.size() in C++
-- Your Code Works...
-Until the Vector is Empty

 ## References